australasian-computer-music-association/10-rose-self-experiential-prototyping/article.md

 I wrote each corresponding piece during this process, drawing upon the visual aspects and utilising word-painting, highlighting the different environmental factors of each season.
+The works reflected the following rationale, scale and scope:

-Rationale: Seasons reflect nature, and the environment is a medium; this theme is realised visually and sonically in the compositional sonic and virtual worlds created.
+- **Rationale:** Seasons reflect nature, and the environment is a medium; this theme is realised visually and sonically in the compositional sonic and virtual worlds created.

-Scale: idea transferred across mediums.
+- **Scale:** idea transferred across mediums.

-Scope: Performance design is vital with technologies.
+- **Scope:** Performance design is vital with technologies.
 Virtual reality is a core component of the story.
 Virtual reality is a playful element.

 *Artemis* comprises arias and duets utilising original German, English and Spanish libretto, with the mezzo-soprano as the central character.